Northern Arizona VA Health Care System

 A number of cultures have occupied the area surrounding Prescott and the Fort Whipple Military Reservation.
 Among the cultures thought to have existed in the general area are the Prescott Branch Patayan and the Southern Sinagua peoples.
-These peoples are thought to have existed in the area 500-1300 A.D.
+These people are thought to have existed in the area 500-1300 A.D.
 In more recent times the Yavapai tribe occupied the area.
 The Yavapai are thought to be upland Yuman with affiliations with the Walapai and Havasupai tribes.
-The Yavapai peoples had little contact with Anglos until the 1860s when gold was discovered in the Prescott area.
+The Yavapai people had little contact with Anglos until the 1860s when gold was discovered in the Prescott area.

-The Northern Arizona VA Healthcare System has played a significant role in the history and development of northern Arizona.
+The Northern Arizona VA Healthcare System (NAVAHCS) has played a significant role in the history and development of northern Arizona.
 Originally named Fort Whipple, this site has served as a tactical base for the United States Cavalry during the Indian Wars of 1864 to 1882 transitioning to the headquarters of the Arizona Volunteers (Rough Riders) during the Spanish American War.
-After the turn of the century, Fort Whipple was converted to a tuberculosis sanatorium during WW I and was transferred to the Public Health Service in 1920 for continued use as a hospital for disabled Veterans.
+After the turn of the century, Fort Whipple was converted to a tuberculosis sanatorium during WWI and was transferred to the Public Health Service in 1920 for continued use as a hospital for disabled Veterans.
 In the early 1930s, the facility was transferred to the newly created Veterans Administration as a general medical / surgical hospital.
 The site is still locally referred to by its original designation as Fort Whipple.

 Today’s Veterans Health Administration (VHA) originated during the Civil War as the first federal hospitals and domiciliaries ever established for the nation’s volunteer forces.